 As the wizarding world entered the 1920’s, it was taken ahold by a growing threat of dark forces under the command of one Gellert Grindlewald.
 This man was said to be the darkest wizard of his time, who stuck to a radicalized ideology of Salazar Slytherin’s view on muggle-borns and, even further, muggle affairs with wizards.
 This clearly put Phineas Black in quite the conundrum, as he held similar, but not exactly the same views as this mad dark wizard.
 He also knew that potentially his family, and even his children, could be involved within these alleged growing dark forces.
 This hidden knowledge followed by overt secrecy piqued the interest of the Ministry of Magic, and in 1924 they began their formal investigation into the Hogwarts Headmaster.
 Fortunately, they respected some of his already invaded privacy and allowed this investigation to undergo without notice of the public, for the parents at Hogwarts would most likely rescind their admittance of students.
 While he was under investigation though, Phineas Black was on the search for a successor.

-Jaye Elsweyr, a stoic but very knowledgeable man was this alleged curious professor to note that his boss was acting exceptionally strange.
 Elsweyr, a stereotypical Slytherin who was at the time Potions Master, knew that this was not necessarily the best of ages for anyone within Slytherin House with the rise of Grindelwald.
 Therefore, he decided it best to try and warm up to the very unimpressionable Headmaster and try to act as his confidante.
-It took some time for Phineas Nigellus Black to finally reveal aspects of his worries (without exposing the investigation) to the similarly unemotional Elsweyr, but he finally felt that Hogwarts had at least one good man.
+It took some time for Phineas Nigellus Black to finally reveal aspects of his worries (and eventually about his impending investigation) to the similarly unemotional Elsweyr, but he finally felt that Hogwarts had at least one good man.
 As time went on, Black saw the similarities between himself and his confidante, especially bonding over the fact that they were both Slytherin, rather apathetic and exceeding expectations at their brewing methods.
 The only thing that dissuaded Black from seeing it through that Elsweyr would take his place was the fact that Jaye was indifferent to the inclusion of muggle relations and attendance of muggle-born students.
-It was at the moment Jaye exposed his ideologies that Phineas Black finally revealed that he was under investigation, a fact where Elsweyr had to pretend to be surprised.
-At the revelation though, it was within minutes that the Ministry of Magic arrived, having known that a Secret-Keeper had revealed the secret.
+Nevertheless, the investigation would ultimately ring the rumors true of Phineas Black’s involvement regarding his potential ties to Grindlewald, and left him no choice but to entrust Elsweyr with running Hogwarts.